aaltat/demo-SeleniumLibrary-4/README.rst

 Result
 ------
-Result for each demo can be viewed from Github pages
+Result for each demo can be viewed from Github pages.

 ==================================  ==========================  ==========================
 Demo                                Report                      Log
 ==================================  ==========================  ==========================